kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Customize your install

 At this point, you can customize your configuration before installing.
-Configuration happens via `configuration.nix`, and the default one comes with a number of commented-out suggestions.
+Configuration happens via `configuration.nix`, and the default config comes with a number of commented-out suggestions.
 Normally, you'd keep your configuration files in a repository and copy them in to the machine being provisioned.

 To edit your configuration: